Twenty-sixth Amendment to the United States Constitution: Ratification by the states

 Having been ratified by three-fourths of the States (38), the Twenty-sixth Amendment became part of the Constitution.
 On July 5, 1971, the Administrator of General Services, Robert Kunzig, certified its adoption.
 President Nixon and Julianne Jones, Joseph W. Loyd Jr., and Paul S. Larimer of the "Young Americans in Concert" also signed the certificate as witnesses.
 During the signing ceremony, held in the East Room of the White House, Nixon talked about his confidence in the youth of America:

-The amendment was subsequently ratified by the following states, bringing the total number of ratifying states to forty-three:
+The amendment was subsequently ratified by 5 more states, bringing the total number of ratifying states to 43: